CookieGMVN/MBBank/README.md

     const mb = new MB({ username: "0123456789", password: "foobar" });

-    await mb.getTransactionHistory();
+    await mb.getTransactionsHistory({ accountName: "1234567890", fromDate:"dd/mm/yyyy", toDate: "dd/mm/yyyy" });
 })()
 ```

 ## Donations

-If you think this is helpful for you, you can give me a cup of coffee with GitHub Sponsor link in this library GitHub repo ;)
+If you think this is helpful for you, you can give me a cup of coffee via bank account: 0974163549 - MB - TRAN DINH TUYEN or MoMo wallet: 0888929537

 ## License